vulkomilev/oumi/README.md

 - [x] Easily run in a locally, jupyter notebook, vscode debugger, or remote cluster
 - [x] Full finetuning using SFT, DPO

+Take a [tour of our repository](https://github.com/openlema/lema/blob/main/notebooks/LeMa%20-%20A%20Tour.ipynb) to learn more!

 ## Documentation

 View our API documentation [here](https://learning-machines.ai/docs/latest/index.html).